 Dr. Keating is often called on by governments and NGOs to provide evidence to inform social and health policy.
 Recent consultations include a report on intergenerational relationships for the UK government; and technical advising to the World Health Organization on two initiatives: The World Report on Ageing and Health and Community-based Initiatives to Support Older Adults in Low Income Countries.
-She has worked with the Government of Canada on its’ national campaign to reduce loneliness and social exclusion of older adults.
-She recently chaired a presidential symposium entitled Envisioning Long Term Care at the Gerontological Society of America Conference (2016), and was a keynote speaker at the Congress of the Africa Region of the International Association of Gerontology and Geriatrics on Setting Agendas for Long Term Care Systems in Africa.
+She is working with the Government of Canada on its’ national campaign to reduce loneliness and social exclusion of older adults, recently meeting with the Minister of Families, Children and Social Development.

 One of Dr. Strickfaden’s current research interests are on material culture, design and disability studies, including designing liveable spaces that enhance older adults’ well-being, particularly those persons living with dementia.
 She is the only researcher in the world who has been allowed to research De Hogeweyk (known as the dementia village) in the Netherlands.
 She is part of collaborative teams that involve researchers from the University of Alberta and international institutions as well as graduate and undergraduate students.